rubund/gr-dab/README.md

 grdab receive -f 227.360 --bit_rate 80 --address 204 --subch_size 60 --protect_level 2 --audiorate 480000
 ```

-Where you replace the different options with the output from *grdab info*.
+Where you replace the different options with the output from *grdab info* for the desired channel.